 - A 2-hour movie is about 2 gigabytes of data, and with 4 Mbps service it would take about an hour and 15 minutes to download.
 By increasing your Internet speed, you simply reduce the amount of time it takes to download the content.
 That same 2-hour movie would take half the time to download with an 8 Mbps connection.

-- Streaming music is far less taxing on an Internet connection as it requires about 2 Mbps for the highest quality audio.
+- Streaming music is far less taxing on an Internet connection as it requires about .096 Mbps of speed for streaming on your phone and .1670 Mbps to listen on a computer.

 - Regarding e-mail, estimates are that an average email without attachments is about 75 kilobits, which is 0.075 megabits, in size.
 An e-mail with a file attached increases by the size of the file.